hex108/leetcode/NOTES.md

 ## Longest Palindromic Substring
 To solve this problem, I think it in a normal way first, then I try to optimize it, I get the expected algorithm finally.
 Perfect idea!

+There is another linear algorithm for it at [part I](http://leetcode.com/2011/11/longest-palindromic-substring-part-i.html) and [part II](http://leetcode.com/2011/11/longest-palindromic-substring-part-ii.html).

 ## Add Two Numbers
 Notice corner cases.
 The code `remain = l1 != NULL? l1 : l2; while(remain){...}` is bettern than the code `while(l1){...}; while(l2){...}` I wrote before.